octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/2_CreateUpdateContent/index.md

 Throughout the entire content contribution process, it is absolutely critical that you keep your fork up to date with the BUE/CubeU repository.
-This will help to avoid merge conflicts and ensure that you are always working with the most recent changes to Cube U.
+This will help to avoid merge conflicts and ensure that you are always working with the most recent changes to Squirrel U.

 1. Make sure you are on your personal fork and in the gh-pages branch.
 Next to the branch drop-down, click the green button to "compare branches".